Vee339/portfolio/README.md

-Hi 👋
+# Veerpal Kaur's portfolio

-This is my portfolio which is completely built in Markdown.
+Hi👋

+My name is Veerpal Kaur and I am an aspiring web developer.
+This repo contains my portfolio which is completely built in Markdown.
 It includes my **projects, work experience, formal education, and social media** links.